Killfaeh/HarryMUD/README.md

 You can also save small macros and string patterns to automate the translation of some game parts.</br>
 The name HarryMUD is a reference to the Star Trek character Harry Mudd.

+Tested on macOS Sonoma 14, Windows 10 and Ubuntu 20

 ## Table of Contents

 1. [Installation](#installation)